inexio/check_mtr/README.md

 # check_mtr

 Check_mtr is a Nagios compatible monitoring plugin written in Python.
-It compares values retrieved from mtr, like average latency and package loss, to the expected values given with the CLI.
+It compares values retrieved from mtr, like average latency and package loss, to the expected values given to the script by the CLI.
 If any value does not meet the expectations it returns CRITICAL (exit code 2).

 There are three different values that the plugin is able to check.
 Every value has a different CLI option.
 If the option